thduo/lab7/lab4report.md

 ![Image](testsucceed.png)

-For this step, after changing `index1` to `index2`, I rerun the test by command `bash test.sh`, showing that they now run successfully with the message "OK (2 tests)".
+For this step, after changing `index1` to `index2`, I rerun the test by command `bash test.sh` or I can simply use `<^>` arrow key to navigate my command history so that I don't have to type it all out `bash test.sh`.
+It is now showing that they run successfully with the message "OK (2 tests)".

 # <u> Step 5: Git push and commit changes

-For this step, I first add the `ListExamples.java` to the `lab7` directory by the command `git add ListExamples.java`.
-I want to make sure the changed file is add, I use the command `git status` to check if the file is already added or not.
+For this step, I first adds a change to file `ListExamples.java` in the working directory which is `lab7` by the command `git add ListExamples.java`.
+I want to make sure the changed file is add, I use the command `git status` to check if the change is already added to `ListExamples.java` file or not.
+The `git status` command now can help me to know what changes are pending and which command I should do next.
 The message appear in the image below is that it is already modified with the `ListExamples.java`.
 Next, I will use the command `git commit -m "Commit to Lab4Report"` with the message "Commit to Lab4Report".
+The command `git commit -m` serve a purpose of saving changes to the local repository with a message describing the commit.
+When including the `-m` option with a message in quotes, this command allows me to have a good summary of the changes made directly from the command line without opening a text editor.

 ![Image](gitcommit.png)

-Next, I will double check the status of the git committed directory by `git status` showed in the image below.
+Next, I will double check the status of the file changes committed in `lab7` directory by `git status` showed in the image below.

 ![Image](gitstatus.png)